ptsteadman/notebook/essays/bush-did-map-reduce.md

-# How 9/11 Motivated Google News, MapReduce, and Big Data
+# How 9/11 Motivated Google News and Big Data

 Pitch: How 9/11 Motivated the Development of Google News and Big Data